Starcounter

 Proposed Project Structure

-The Starcounter app project structure is inspired by the structure of ASP.NET 5 projects.
+The Starcounter app project structure is inspired by .
 The difference is that ASP.NET has Controllers, Models, Scripts, and Views while Starcounter has Api handlers, JSON + HTML viewmodels and database classes.

 This tree displays the structure of a Starcounter project: